Greg D. Jackson, Lawrence F. Gardella, John A. Trent, and Collin Stempien, Regional Compilers

 During the breeding season, extensive hardwood and coniferous forests support a rich assemblage of nesting species.
 Pine woodlands managed with regular use of prescribed fire are home to Red-cockaded Woodpecker and Bachman’s Sparrow.
 The songs of Swainson’s Warbler rings out from dense bottomland forests.
 Hills and mountains of the north are fertile breeding grounds for many boreal–neotropical migrants, including Cerulean Warbler.

-The ABA gratefully acknowledges the contributions of Alabama & Mississippi Regional Editors Greg D. Jackson, Colin Stempien, Lawrence F. Gardella, and John A. Trent to promoting knowledge and understanding about the birdlife of the continent.
+The ABA gratefully acknowledges the contributions of Alabama & Mississippi Regional Compilers Greg D. Jackson, Lawrence F. Gardella, John A. Trent, and Collin Stempien, to promoting knowledge and understanding about the birdlife of the continent.